 Atlanta’s congested highways and stop-and-go traffic cause many rear-end collisions.
-Many drivers and passengers involved in collisions on Atlanta’s busy roads sustain neck sprains or strains by overextending their necks as a result of the sudden impact.
+Many drivers and passengers involved in collisions on Atlanta’s busy roads sustain neck sprains or strains as a result of the sudden impact.
 These soft tissue injuries are commonly known as whiplash injury.
 A whiplash injury can cause intense pain and discomfort and limit an accident victim’s mobility and ability to work.

 If you have sustained a whiplash injury in a car accident caused by another driver, you may be entitled to compensation for your medical bills and other expenses.
 You should not have to pay those costs out of pocket if the accident was another driver’s fault.
 Let an experienced Atlanta car accident attorney at The Millar Law Firm review the specific facts of your accident and explain your legal options.
 There is no charge for our initial consultation and we do not get paid until you do.

 Whiplash occurs when the soft tissues (muscles and ligaments) and nerves of the neck are sprained and/or strained.
 This kind of injury is most commonly caused by the forward and backward motion of the neck in a motor vehicle accident.
 The overextension or rearward extension of the neck beyond its normal range of motion causes many injuries.